-For added protection during a severe frontal collision, all Civics sold in the U.S. have a Supplemental Restraint System (SRS) with a driver's airbag.
+For added protection during a severe frontal collision, your del Sol has a Supplemental Restraint System (SRS) with a driver's airbag.

 Two indicator lights are also part of your safety system.
-One reminds you to make sure you and your passengers wear your seat belts.
-The other alerts you to a possible problem with your supplemental restraint system (see page 13).
+One reminds you to make sure you and your passenger wear your seat belts.
+The other alerts you to a possible problem with your supplemental restraint system (see page 11).
 The seats, head restraints, and door locks also play a role in occupant safety.
-For example, reclining the seat back can decrease the effectiveness of your seat belt.
+For example, reclining the seat-back can decrease the effectiveness of your seat belt.
 Head restraints can help protect your neck and head, especially during rear-end impacts.
 Door locks help keep your doors from being accidentally opened during a crash.
 To get the maximum protection from your occupant protection system, check the following before you drive away:

-- Everyone in the car is wearing a seat belt properly (see page 7). - Both doors and the hatch/tailgate are closed and locked (see page 15). - Seat backs are upright (see page 15). - There are no loose items that could be thrown around and hurt someone during a crash or sudden stop (see page 16).
+- Everyone in the car is wearing a seat belt properly (see page 6). - Any infant or small child is properly secured in a child safety seat. - Both doors are closed and locked (see page 13). - Seat-backs are upright (see page 13). - There are no loose items that could be thrown around and hurt someone during a crash or sudden stop (see page 14).

-By following these guidelines, you can reduce injuries to yourself and your passengers in many crash situations.
+By following these guidelines, you can reduce injuries to yourself and your passenger in many crash situations.
 Remember, however, that no safety system can prevent all injuries or deaths that can occur in severe crashes.